When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 Ironically, the workers and all who lived around the temple survived the Black Plague, and to date, there are no recorded cases of humans contracting a disease from the temple rats.

-Hindus believe that their rodent dwellers have protected their property against alien rats carrying the lethal fleas.
+Hindus believe that their rodent dwellers have protected their property against alien rats carrying lethal fleas.

 Must visit once.